 Review township structure plans as scheduled (in structure plans) to meet emerging needs of communities.

 Review the planning framework for land identified in the Coastal Spaces Landscape Assessment Study as regionally significant in the south west of the Bellarine Peninsula to ensure the protection of landscape values is adequately addressed.

+Undertake a strategic assessment to identify aged care needs across the Bellarine Peninsula, identifying design options and guidance to encourage older people to remain in their homes as long as possible through adaptable housing design.

 Point Lonsdale